-The recommendations of the Panel are referred to the delegate of the Secretary of the Department of Regional NSW (the Secretary), who has statutory authority for the issue of accreditation and licences and for imposing conditions of accreditation or licence.
+The recommendations of the Panel are referred to the delegate of the Secretary of the department (the Secretary), who has statutory authority for the issue of accreditation and licences and for imposing conditions of accreditation or licence.

 Accreditation and licences are issued subject to standard conditions.
 Other conditions may also be stipulated, as relevant, to the operation of each establishment.
-The standard conditions applied were revised in 2018 with the move of the accreditation and licensing functions to the NSW DPI Compliance Unit (see Appendix H for standard conditions on Accreditation and Licences).
+The standard conditions applied were revised in 2018 with the move of the accreditation and licensing functions to the department Compliance Unit (see Appendix H for standard conditions on Accreditation and Licences).
 New Animal Research Establishment Accreditations are issued for a one-year period, with renewing accreditations being issued for a 3-year period.

-1.5.1 Evaluation of written applications
+Evaluation of applications

-New and renewal applications for accreditations or licences are assessed firstly by NSW DPI staff, according to criteria developed by the Panel, who then make recommendations on the applications to the Panel.
+New and renewal applications for accreditations or licences are assessed firstly by the department staff according to criteria developed by the Panel.